rumca-js/OfflineWebSearch/PROJECT.md

 ## SourcesListScreen
  - Provides floating buttons on right bottom: add, fetch, navigate to top
- - Selecting source opens SourceScreen.
+ - Selecting source opens SourceDetailScreen.
  - Provides search widget, similar to EntryListScreen, it should be scrollable together with the results
  - Similarly to EntryListScreen should contain "Search" button with a button to apply filter (order by title, or fetch time)
  - Filters should be by Url, Title, Fetch time.
 By default by Url filter should be applied.
 A filter always need to be applied